Aglaia edulis: Conservation status

 It is regarded as Near Threatened in status as the population is severely fragmented, there is a continuing decline of mature individuals and there is a continuing decline in the area, extent and/or quality of habitat.

 As noted below, it has critically endangered status in Bangladesh.

-Descriptions, Habitats
+Descriptions and habitat

-It grows as an 8-20m tall tree in dense, semi-evergreen and evergreen forests of Cambodia.
+It grows as an tall tree in dense, semi-evergreen and evergreen forests of Cambodia.

 In the Phnom Kulen National Park, Siem Reap Province, it is one of the (12 or more) dominant canopy and emergent tree taxa in the common Evergreen Forest formation.